Are you practicing and teaching mindfulness?

 Myth 5 – There is a lack of evidence for mindfulness with children.

-Although it is true that more high-quality research is needed for mindfulness with children, the research that is out there is very promising and a recent meta-analysis (Dunning et al., 2019) does support the use of mindfulness-based interventions to improve mental health and well-being of children.
+Although it is true that more high-quality research is needed for mindfulness with children, the research that is out there is very promising and a recent meta-analysis (Dunning et al., 2019) does support the use of mindfulness-based interventions to improve the mental health and well-being of children.
 Additionally, there are no associated risks of practicing mindfulness.
 Mindfulness practice teaches coping strategies to help with self-regulation.

 Myth 6 – Kids do not need mindfulness.